New Zealand one-dollar note: Removal from circulation

 One-dollar and two-dollar bank notes were officially announced for replacement on 17 August 1988 by then Associated Finance Minister hon.
 Michael Cullen.
 This was estimated to take about 2 years after dimensions, metallic content and design were finalised.
 One of the primary bases for transitioning to metal coins was the expected life expectancy of the currency which approximated 20 years whilst costing approximately the same to produce.
 This would result in cost savings associated with printing and distribution of replacement bank notes which had a lower life expectancy of 6 to 7 months.
-In this change, 1 cent and 2-coins also ceased production as the cost of producing these bronze coins was greater than the face value of the coins themselves, being approximately 1.6 cents and 2.3 cents in cost to produce 1 cent and 2 cent coin coins respectively (see article "New Zealand one-cent coin").
+In this change, 1 cent and 2-coins also ceased production as the cost of producing these bronze coins was greater than the face value of the coins themselves, being approximately 1.6 cents and 2.3 cents in cost to produce 1 cent and 2 cent coins respectively (see article "New Zealand one-cent coin").